-- 7.1.4 Class sizes may exceed the maximums set forth in paragraph 7.1.3(c) of this Article by mutual consent of the individual unit member and the District, executed in writing and filed with the CUTA and the District. - 7.1.5 A student shall not be counted as a member of a class until he or she has been in it for more than 10 days. - 7.1.6 Grades kindergarten through sixth students attending a regular class, regardless of the amount of class time involved, shall count as one full student in calculating the size of the regular class. - 7.1.7 The number of RSP, SDC, and SH students in regular education classes shall be as evenly distributed as possible.
-The district may take measures including but not limited to: - 1.
-Formulating master schedules to facilitate the even distribution of special needs students, and - 2.
+- 7.1.4 Class sizes may exceed the maximums set forth in paragraph 7.1.3(c) of this Article by mutual consent of the individual unit member and the District shall be executed in writing and filed with the CUTA and the District. - (a) Any secondary class that exceeds the maximum class size of 38 students set forth in Section 7.1.4 (c) by mutual agreement of the administration and teacher shall be counted as 38 students.
+Examples of this exception include but are not limited to Band, Choir, Theater, Student Government and Sports Conditioning. - (b) By mutual agreement, secondary teachers may be assigned Teaching Assistants and Peer Tutors.
+These students will not be counted in the class size maximum of 38 students and the caseload maximum of 175 students. - 7.1.5 A student shall not be counted as a member of a class until he or she has been in it for more than 10 days. - 7.1.6 Grades kindergarten through sixth students attending a regular class, regardless of the amount of class time involved, shall count as one full student in calculating the size of the regular class. - 7.1.7 The number of RSP, SDC, and SH students in regular education classes shall be as evenly distributed as possible.
+The district may take measures including but not limited to:

+- 1. Formulating master schedules to facilitate the even distribution of special needs students, and - 2.
 Scheduling of special needs students first to ensure they are as evenly distributed in the regular education classes as possible, and - 3.
 Evaluation of Form 10 Requests. - 7.1.8 District-wide, up to 10% (plus or minus three classes) of elementary school classes in grades kindergarten through 6 may be combination classes.
 This provision only applies to schools with an enrollment of 300 or more students.
-Special programs such as Open

-Structure and Dual Immersion that desire or require combination classes are exempt from the percentage calculation.

-(a) Grades K-3 combination classes (including grade 3/4 combination) shall have a class size of no more than 26 total students, with the exception that three of these classes may exceed 26 to a maximum of 28.
+Special programs such as Open Structure and Dual Immersion that desire or require combination classes are exempt from the percentage calculation. - (a) Grades K-3 combination classes (including grade 3/4 combination) shall have a class size of no more than 26 total students, with the exception that three of these classes may exceed 26 to a maximum of 28.
 Grades 4-6 combination classes shall have a class size of no more than 28 total students, with the exception that three of these classes may exceed 28 to a maximum of 30.
 Added 2004-05.